GCRD 6939 Technology and Language Education (Mount Saint Vincent University)

-PEDA 5503 Educational Psychology and Literacy Studies (winter 2018 - Université Sainte-Anne)
+PEDA 5503 Educational Psychology and Literacy Studies (Université Sainte-Anne)

 PEDA 5513 is a M.Ed. course that addresses assessment and evaluation methods based on fundamental educational concepts.
 We analyze the main characteristics of learning outcomes as well as the larger effects on evaluation.
 The course examines evaluation theories, evaluation methods, and new ways of evaluating participation in classrooms.

-PEDA 5533 Learning Assessment in French Second Language Contexts and French as a First Language Minority Communities (summer 2016 - Université Sainte-Anne)
+PEDA 5533 Assessment in French Second Language Contexts and French as a First Language Minority Communities (Université Sainte-Anne)

 This course presents a critical analysis of FSL and FFL curriculum components, taking into account various aspects of teaching and learning, cultural diversity and new technologies.
 Covered subjects include: experiential learning, learning outcomes, final tasks, three-step activities (preliminary, in-course, and follow-ups), reception and production, critical thinking, learning and teaching strategies, multiple intelligences, and relationships between cultural and communicative competencies.